Skip to content

 ll-sprint run sprint-name --resume

-The runner reads .sprint-state.json, finds the first incomplete wave, and starts there.
+The runner reads .sprint-state.json, finds the first incomplete wave or sub-wave, and starts there.
 Completed issues from earlier waves are skipped automatically.
+Crash recovery is reliable only for graceful Ctrl+C or after a previously-saved checkpoint; an abrupt restart that lands between waves will leave a gap in the checkpoint log.

 State is automatically deleted when the sprint completes successfully.
 If you want to force a fresh start (discarding resume state), run without --resume: